Artificial Intelligence and Machine Learning in the Education Sector

 Soon, assistive technology could use past learning to predict areas of difficulty when a learner is faced with new content.

 As AI continues to develop, a major test of its potential will be whether it can replace human judgment in individualised, complex ways.
 At Georgia State University they developed a system to assist high school students in their transition to university, helping them to navigate the many twists and turns along the way.
 Knowing that the transition from school to university is laced with challenges, such as: submitting high school transcripts, obtaining immunizations, securing student loans, and paying tuition fees, Georgia State utilised AI to provide a support programme.
 They realised that failure to effectively support students — particularly those from low-income backgrounds – could mean they drop out before they start.
-Moreover providing generic outreach to all students would provide all students with the assistance they need to enroll in the most efficient and effective manner.
+Moreover providing generic outreach to all students would provide all students with the assistance they need to enrol in the most efficient and effective manner.

 In the long term combining mentoring solutions, adaptive learning platforms and learning profiles with a personal learning assistant will create the possibility to have a personal life-long learning companion.
 It will know your strengths, weaknesses and learning behaviours as well as all the competencies you have achieved to date.